-Therefore, I conclude at the beginning of the book, in fact, with its cover which shows an image, Shaman and Youth, of two clay figures from pre-classical Mexico, ca. 1500 BC.
+Therefore, I conclude at the beginning of the book, in fact, with its cover, which shows an image, Shaman and Youth, of two clay figures from pre-classical Mexico, ca. 1500 BC.
 To the left, an older figure has reached across to place his hand on the shoulder of the younger figure, which, in more animated posture, seems striving to get across a point.
 Although denied a professorship for the greater part of his career, János Kornai was, nonetheless, such a mentor to many.
-In recognizing this habitus in By Force of Thought, we recognize a life not only of forceful thought but also of thoughtfulness, of generosity, of encouragment, and of friendship.
+In recognizing this habitus in By Force of Thought, we recognize a life not only of forceful thought but also of thoughtfulness, of generosity, of encouragement, and of friendship.

-David Stark is Arthur Lehman Professor of Sociology and International Affairs at Columbia University where he directs that Center on Organizational Innovation.
-In Fall 2007, he is Distinguished Fellow at the Institute of Advanced Study in Durham, UK, and in Spring 2008, he is Scholar in Residence at the Max Planck Institute for the Study of Societies in Cologne where he is completing a book on creative friction in heterarchical organizations.
-Recent publications include an historical network analysis of enterprise ties in Hungary (American Journal of Sociology 2006), a study of the foreign ties of Hungarian civic associations (Theory & Society 2006) and an analysis of PowerPoint demonstrations as examples of the new economy of persuasion (Theory, Culture & Society, forthcoming).
+David Stark is Arthur Lehman Professor of Sociology and International Affairs at Columbia University, where he directs the Center on Organizational Innovation.
+In fall 2007, he is Distinguished Fellow at the Institute of Advanced Study in Durham, UK, and in spring 2008, he is Scholar in Residence at the Max Planck Institute for the Study of Societies in Cologne where he is completing a book on creative friction in heterarchical organizations.
+Recent publications include an historical network analysis of enterprise ties in Hungary (American Journal of Sociology 2006), a study of the foreign ties of Hungarian civic associations (Theory and Society 2006) and an analysis of PowerPoint demonstrations (Theory, Culture & Society, forthcoming).